I teach online store owners how to crack the code of eCommerce success for a life of uncapped income, flexibility and fun.

 I have made peace with that, like relationships, businesses too can be for a reason or a season and not always forever.

-I’m sharing this because I want to give other business owners that are at the cusp of expansion (or burnout), to always remain focused on the ‘why’ you started your business.
+I’m sharing this because I want to give other business owners that are at the cusp of expansion (or burnout), to always remain focused on the ‘why’ you started their business.
 Is it for a laptop lifestyle where you can work from anywhere?

 Because if so, moving into a commercial office or warehouse filled with staff won’t serve that goal.
 Even if you have people running the business for you, there needs to be someone ‘running the people and that is a full-time job in itself.